 - There seem to be two extremes of relating to American nature present in Deliverance: on the one side, there is ecophobia, present through the human desire to control (and destroy) nature through the building of the dam.
 On the other hand is ecophilia, which is equally unhelpful.
 1 The four tourists of nature spend most of the first half of the film commenting on the beauty of the wilderness, as well as nature’s regenerative ability for the human soul.
 They desire to tap into their primal side, a hope that seems directly tied to their masculinity, and hunt using bows and arrows rather than guns in order to achieve this dream.
 Their hunting is leisurely rather than utilitarian, as is their choice to canoe down the river when they have perfectly good cars.
 For these men, nature functions as a site of enjoyment and regeneration rather than something that is valuable in its own right.
 The fact that the dam is about to destroy the river signifies to these men only that this is their last chance to enjoy this bit of nature.

-- The hillbilly figures are marked by their poverty in a number of ways.
+- The “hillbilly” characters are marked by their poverty in a number of ways.
 Their teeth reveal a lack of dentistry and health insurance, while the unhealthy look of the young mute boy denotes the genetic fears that colored popular opinions of the American south during the early 20th century (as Murphy notes in Rural Gothic).
 Additionally, they all seemed to know each other, which not only signifies a small town, but it might also point to incest.
-This is pushed further when Ed and Bobby (and the audience) are unable to determine whether or not Ed killed the right hillbilly- they all look the same!
+This is pushed further when Ed and Bobby (and the audience) are unable to determine whether or not Ed killed the right local- they all are made to purposefully look the same!

-- Finally, the way that the two hillbillies first appear to Ed and Bobby in the woods, as well as the later fear that the second hillbilly continued to track them, causes the backwoods white characters to take on an American Indian position.
+- Finally, the way that the two locals first appear to Ed and Bobby in the woods, as well as the later fear that the second of these two locals continued to track them, causes the backwoods white characters to take on an American Indian position.
 This is probably done purposefully, as the film seems to repeat a lot of anxieties that early white colonists (here represented by the middle-class city-slickers) felt towards the American Indians (here, the rural poor).

 - Sara L. Crosby discusses the negatives of ecophilia in her article “Beyond Ecophilia: Edgar Allan Poe and the American Tradition of Ecohorror.” ↩